 Step 4: Press the “Play” button in your TV remote control or, in Windows 10 Media Player, press “Play” in the video player window to begin the video stream.

-The speaker will play music in the background with the video playback.
+The audio system will play music in the background with the video playback.
 This is a feature of most TV devices that allow for watching two sources simultaneously, one in the main display and another in the background.